guigolab/FA-nf/README.md

 The pipeline uses a set of well characterised software to assign functional information to the proteins of interests, i.e. domains, GO terms annotation, putative name and some other features.

 The software used in this pipeline is mostly free software for academic users.
-For the software from the Center for Biological Sequence (CBS), i.e. signalP, a suitable license agreement should be obtained.
-More details about how to use this software in the *Associated containers* section at the end of this page.
+For some software, such as signalP, a suitable license agreement should be obtained.
+More details about how to use this software in the *Associated containers* section.

 ## Installation
 The pipeline is built on Nextflow as a woking engine, so it need to be installed first: